 - Always clean floors when they are sweaty.

-- Keep home appliances, hairdryer, phone changer away from both waters.
+- Keep home appliances, hairdryer, phone changer away from waters.

 - Teach your kids how to use electric devices properly.

-- Repair all the damaged electric items and hide them from kids.
+- Repair all the damaged electrical items and hide them from kids.

-- Keep electric appliances and hide electric cords away from young kids.
+- Keep electric appliances and hide electrical cords away from young kids.

 - Always adjust wall switches and sockets higher than your younger kid’s height so that it is harder for him to touch them.